TTWNO/tait.tech/_posts/2020-12-20-deploy-lichess.md

 This is the part that stumps most people.
 Getting a local development server usually works alright, but once you want to reverse proxy it for security and professionalism purposes, it get more interesting.

-Here is the relevant portion of my nginx configuration:
+Here is the relevant portion of my nginx configuration for lila:

 <pre class="file">
 server_name chess.tait.tech;